Pandora’s interactive voice ads now unlock premium audio features

 Measurement

-Spotify too has been dabbling with interactive voice ads, kicking off a test with Unilever last year, while the Pandora rival last month launched an interesting new initiative in the U.K., whereby listeners can interact with audio ads from cosmetic company Nars to request product samples directly to their home.
+Spotify has also been dabbling with interactive voice ads, kicking off a test with Unilever last year, while the Pandora rival last month launched an interesting new initiative in the U.K., allowing listeners to interact with audio ads from cosmetic company Nars to request product samples directly to their home.

-It’s clear that there is a growing push toward making audio-based advertising more engaging and (thus) lucrative, particularly with podcasting continue to surge in popularity.
-To make audio advertising more alluring to brands, it needs to be more measurable similar to how “clicks” and “taps” can be monitored with screen-based advertising.
-Indeed, just because an audio ad is playing, doesn’t mean anyone is actively listening to it, which is why soliciting vocal input from the user could help streaming platforms such as Pandora and Spotify increase advertising spend.
+It’s clear there is a growing push to make audio-based advertising more engaging and lucrative, particularly with podcasts continuing to surge in popularity.
+To make audio advertising more alluring to brands, it needs to become more measurable, similar to the way “clicks” and “taps” can be monitored in screen-based advertising.
+Just because an audio ad is playing doesn’t mean anyone is actively listening to it, which is why soliciting vocal input from the user could help streaming platforms such as Pandora and Spotify increase advertising spend.

-But more than that, audio-based advertising is often a hands-free experience, with the user perhaps sitting on the other side of a room or otherwise not actively “looking” at a screen.
+More than that, audio-based advertising is often a hands-free experience, with the user perhaps sitting on the other side of a room or simply not looking at a screen.
 Being able to engage a listener at a distance, as they paint their ceiling or drive to work, opens up a whole world of opportunities.